guppyfish123/SOC_Lab/Installation/Shuffle.md

 ### Secure TLS
 As we want to use a secure connection to our shuffle webpage that uses TLS, we can to close off port 80.
-Navagate to your `docker-compose.yml` file and make the following changes:
+Navigate to your `docker-compose.yml` file and make the following changes:
 ```yml
 services:
   frontend: